fyrox-book/fyrox-book.github.io/src/ui/scroll_panel.md

 # Scroll panel

 Scroll panel widget does the same as [Scroll Viewer](scroll_viewer.md) widget, but it does not have any additional widgets and does not have any graphics.
 It is a panel widget that provides basic scrolling functionality and [Scroll Viewer](scroll_viewer.md) is built on top of it.
-Strictly speaking, scroll panel widget is used to arrange its children widgets, so they can be offset by a certain amount of units from top-left corner.
+Strictly speaking, scroll panel widget is used to arrange its children widgets, so they can be offset by a certain number of units from top-left corner.
 It is used to provide basic scrolling functionality.

 ## Examples